dstroud/dreamsequence_dev/README.md

 The Sequence view is used to program notes into the 3 pattern sequencers.

 - One sequencer and one pattern can be edited at a time.
-Use the matrix at the upper right of Grid to select a Seq and pattern.
+Use the matrix at the upper right of Grid to select a Seq and pattern to edit/play.

 - To change which pattern is playing, tap it.
 The change can be immediate or quantized depending on the `Change` parameter.
-Holding one pattern and tapping on another will copy and paste notes from the held pattern without causing the pattern to change.
+Holding one pattern and tapping on another will copy and paste without causing the pattern to change.
-  >IMPORTANT: It is possible to change the patterns of multiple sequencers at once, but it is important to do so with a near-simultaneous press of all keys.
-If pattern keys are pressed sequentially with even a small amount of hesitation, that gesture may be interpreted as a copy and paste!
-Be sure to practice this first if you intend to do this in a performance.
+  >IMPORTANT: It is possible to change the patterns of multiple sequencers at once, but it is critical to do so with a near-simultaneous press of all keys.
+If pattern keys are pressed sequentially with even a small amount of hesitation, that gesture will be interpreted as a copy and paste!
+Be sure to practice this if you intend to do this in a performance setting.

-- Each column represents a different note pitch, determined by the `Notes` menu (see [menus](TODO)).
+- Each column represents a different note pitch, determined by the `Notes` menu.

-- Playhead moves from top to bottom and sequence length is set using column 15.
+- The playhead moves from top to bottom and sequence length is set using column 15.
 On 16x8 Grids, E1 can be used to scroll up and down the full 16-step pattern.
 After completing the sequence, the playhead will reset to the beginning and wait to start playback again based on the `Start` parameter.
-(TODO)

 - The last three keys on the bottom of the rightmost column switch between Arranger, Chord, and Seq views.
   - Holding the Seq view key enables alternate functions: